The best student credit cards in Canada for 2023

 - Annual fee: $0

-- Earn rate: Earn 1 mile for every $25 spent and three times the rewards at participating Air Miles partner stores (including Metro, Sobeys, Foodland, Staples and more), double the points at Air Miles partners.
+- Earn rate: Earn three times the miles at participating Air Miles partner stores for every $25 spent (including Metro, Shell, Dollarama and more), and two times the miles for every $25 spent at eligible grocery stores.

 - Earn three times the miles when spending at participating Air Miles partners.